VForWaTer/vforwater-processes/README.md

 # vforwater-processes
-geoapi processes in V-FOR-WaTer portal workspace
+vforwater-processes is an open source repository of geoapi processes used in V-FOR-WaTer portal workspace.
+# License
+vforwater-processes is licensed under the MIT license